verivital/behaverify/REPRODUCIBILITY/2026_ATVA/compare/README.md

 selt /tmp/drone3.ktz /tmp/drone3.tts/drone3.ltl -b
 ```

-Two knobs control how closely this reproduces the paper's
-"BT2Fiacre TIMEOUT" cell:
+Two knobs control how closely this reproduces the paper's "BT2Fiacre TIMEOUT" cell:

 | Env var                  | Default | Effect                                                                 |
 |--------------------------|---------|------------------------------------------------------------------------|
 | `BT2F_TIMEOUT`           | `300`   | Per-stage cap in seconds (5 min, matching Table 2's instance cap)      |
 | `BT2F_PERSISTENT_SETS`   | `0`     | When `1`, passes `-P` to `sift` (persistent-sets reduction)            |

-- **Default** (`BT2F_PERSISTENT_SETS=0`): reproduces the paper's slow
-  workload.
-The reference comparison report shows that without `-P` the
-  drone3 state space does not finish even at 90 min — at our 5 min cap
-  it cleanly TIMEOUTs in the `sift` stage.
+- **Default** (`BT2F_PERSISTENT_SETS=0`): reproduces the paper's slow workload.
+The reference comparison report shows that without `-P` the drone3 state space does not finish even at 90 min: at our 5 min cap it cleanly TIMEOUTs in the `sift` stage.
-- **Fast path** (`BT2F_PERSISTENT_SETS=1`): adds Tina's persistent-sets
-  reduction.
-The full pipeline finishes in <1 s with ~5 markings — useful
-  for sanity-checking the toolchain works end-to-end, but **does not**
-  reflect the paper's measurement.
+- **Fast path** (`BT2F_PERSISTENT_SETS=1`): adds Tina's persistent-sets reduction.
+The full pipeline finishes in under 1 second with roughly 5 markings: useful for sanity-checking the toolchain works end-to-end, but **does not** reflect the paper's measurement.

 Override either at run time: